Quantum Computing, Post-Quantum Cryptography, and Managed File Transfer: Questions Every Organization Should Ask

 Quantum computing has the potential to fundamentally change cybersecurity and encryption.
 While practical quantum attacks may still be years away, organizations using Managed File Transfer (MFT) solutions should begin preparing now because data stolen today could potentially be decrypted in the future.
 This emerging threat is driving adoption of Post-Quantum Cryptography (PQC), crypto-agile security architectures, and quantum-safe encryption strategies across highly regulated industries.

-For organizations that rely on Managed File Transfer (MFT) platforms to exchange healthcare records, financial transactions, legal documents, intellectual property, and other sensitive information, preparing for quantum-safe security is becoming increasingly important.
+For organizations that rely on Managed File Transfer (MFT) and Enterprise Data Exchange platforms to exchange healthcare records, financial transactions, legal documents, intellectual property, and other sensitive information, preparing for quantum-safe security is becoming increasingly important.

 Key Takeaways